Hamleys

 Hamleys of London Limited, trading as Hamleys, is a British multinational toy retailer, owned by Reliance Retail.
 Listed in the Guinness Book of Records as the world's oldest toy store, it was founded by William Hamley as "Noah's Ark" in High Holborn, London, in 1760.
 It moved to its current site on Regent Street in London's West End in 1881.
 This flagship store is set over seven floors, with more than 50,000 lines of toys on sale.
 It receives around five million visitors each year, and is especially busy at Christmas.

 The chain has 11 outlets in the United Kingdom and also has more than 90 franchises worldwide.
 Hamleys became famous in the early Victorian era, with royalty among its customers.
 The store was granted its first royal warrant from Queen Mary in 1938.
-It held a royal warrant from Elizabeth II from 1955 to 2022 (her death).
+It held a Royal Warrant from Elizabeth II from 1955 to 2022 (her death).

 History

-Hamleys is the oldest, and in 1994 was the largest, toy shop in the world.
+Hamleys was the largest toy shop in the world in 1994.
+It also claims to be the oldest Toyshop in the world, but is about 75 years younger than "Carl Loebner Spielwaren" in Torgau, Germany (Founded 1685).
 It is named after William Hamley, who founded a toy shop called "Noah's Ark" at No. 231 High Holborn, London, in 1760.
 Ownership of the shop passed through the family, and by the time it was operated by Hamley's grandsons in 1837, the store had become famous, counting royalty and nobility among its customers.

 A branch at 200 Regent Street in the West End of London was opened in 1881.
 The original High Holborn store was destroyed by fire in 1901 and subsequently relocated to 86–87 High Holborn.

 Hamleys suffered a downturn through the 1920s and closed, entering receivership, in 1931.
 After ensuring that it would not alienate their suppliers, the Lines Bros toy company, Hamleys' largest creditor, purchased the company and reopened the Regent Street store by the end of that year, keeping it largely independent.
 The High Holborn branch, opened in 1901, would not reopen under the new ownership.

 In 1938, Queen Mary, consort of King George V, gave Hamleys a royal warrant.
 During the Second World War, the Regent Street store was bombed five times.
 In 1955, Queen Elizabeth II gave the company a second royal warrant as a "toys and sports merchant".